AlexanKoh/Practice_For_DevOps/README.md

 ![Build Status](https://github.com/AlexanKoh/Practice_For_DevOps/actions/workflows/docker-image.yml/badge.svg)

+Docker – launches a stack with NGINX and PHP-FPM, including full monitoring (Prometheus, nginx-exporter, and Grafana).
+The website is accessible at http://localhost/.
+Terraform – provisions an EC2 server in AWS with open ports and basic security settings.
+Ansible – automates the deployment of the web application on the AWS server using Docker Compose with bind mounts.

 This repository is my personal space for practicing and sharpening my DevOps skills.
 I'm just getting started, so the project will keep growing and evolving over time 🚀